kwabena55/Docker/README.md

 # Docker
-Build and run containerized ML applications
+Build and run containerized ML applications using Docker